 - “Value Shares of Technologically Complex Products”.

 - “Patent Valuation” in The New Palgrave Dictionary of Economics (2008);

-- “The Law and Economics of International Intellectual Property: A Primer” in Frontiers of Economics and Globalization Volume 2: Intellectual Property, Growth and Trade (2008); and
+- “The Law and Economics of International Intellectual Property: A Primer” in Frontiers of Economics and Globalization, Vol. 2: Intellectual Property, Growth and Trade (2008); and

 Dr Putnam holds BA, MA and PhD degrees in economics from Yale University, where he specialised in international, macro and R&D economics.
-He received fellowships at Yale and Columbia law schools and a Yale International and Area Studies fellowship for the study of European patent systems.
+He received fellowships at Yale and Columbia law schools.
 Dr Putnam’s PhD thesis, The Value of International Patent Rights, was the first to measure the global value of patent rights.